IBM/kif/docs/tutorial.md

 it = kb.filter(subject=wd.Brazil|wd.Uruguay|wd.Chile|...))
 ```

 Sometimes, however, we do not know the subjects beforehand.
-In such cases, we can use as the subject a snak that captures the desired constraint.
-For example:
+In such cases, we can use a snak that captures the desired constraint, such as:

 ```py
 snak = wd.shares_border_with(wd.Argentina)